Hakeem Butler: Arizona Cardinals

-Butler was drafted by the Arizona Cardinals in the fourth round (103rd overall) in the 2019 NFL Draft.
+Butler was selected by the Arizona Cardinals in the fourth round (103rd overall) in the 2019 NFL draft.
 He was placed on injured reserve on August 25, 2019, after suffering a broken hand, causing him to miss his entire rookie season.

 On September 4, 2020, Butler was waived by the Cardinals.

 Carolina Panthers

 On September 18, 2020, Butler was signed to the practice squad of the Carolina Panthers.

 Philadelphia Eagles

-On September 29, 2020, Butler was signed to the Philadelphia Eagles active roster off the Panthers practice squad and converted to tight end.
-He was waived on October 31, 2020, and re-signed to the practice squad two days later.
-He signed a reserve/future contract with the Eagles on January 4, 2021.
-He was waived on August 23, 2021.
+On September 29, 2020, Butler was signed to the Philadelphia Eagles active roster off the Panthers' practice squad and was converted into a tight end.
+He was waived on October 31 and re-signed to the practice squad two days later.

+Butler signed a reserve/future contract with the Eagles on January 4, 2021.
+On August 23, Butler was waived by the Eagles.

 BC Lions

 On February 22, 2022, Butler signed with the BC Lions of the Canadian Football League (CFL).
-He was released in early round of cuts at training camp on May 23, 2022.
+He was released in early round of cuts at training camp on May 23.